dholm/coin-ticker-mode/README.md

 ;; Optional: Set the symbol used to display prices (default is "$") (setq coin-ticker-price-symbol "€")

+;; Optional: Set the number of decimals to display in price (default is all) (setq coin-ticker-price-decimals 2)

 ;; Enable coin-ticker-mode
 (coin-ticker-mode 1)
 ```